utkuce/syncwatch/README.md

+# Note:
+Project is archived and replaced with [syncwatch-web](https://github.com/utkuce/syncwatch-web)

 # syncwatch

 Syncronizes the position and play/pause state of the `<video>` for all parties viewing the web page to watch a video together.
 Video sources that are supported are direct mp4 links, magnet URLs (webtorrent<sup>[*]</sup>) and local files but the file has to be an `.mp4`.